“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-Get ready to make a real difference to the daily lives of vulnerable people by studying the University of Bolton’s BSc (Hons) Health and Social Care with foundation year degree at our London Academic Centre with our learning partner Regent College London.
-Offering excellent facilities and an extensive range of work placements, this course will help you gain the skills, knowledge and expertise you’ll need for a successful rewarding career in this essential sector.
+Get ready to make a real difference in the daily lives of vulnerable people by studying for the University of Bolton's BSc (Hons) Health and Social Care with foundation year degree at our London Academic Centre with our learning partner Regent College London.
+Offering excellent facilities and an extensive range of work placements, we're dedicated to helping you gain the skills, knowledge and understanding you'll need for a successful rewarding career in this essential sector.

 Mode of Study:

 Health and social care is a vast service sector providing support to vulnerable people, such as children, older people and adults with disabilities or mental health issues.
 Our BSc (Hons) Health and Social Care with foundation year offers you the opportunity to develop the values, skills and knowledge essential to good health and social care practice, opening the door to a huge range of rewarding employment opportunities.

 Balancing policy, practice and academic training, our course is strongly linked to the UK government's health and social care agendas.
 Our highly experienced and dedicated team will lead you in exploring the principles of care, person-centred health and social care, the ethical aspects of care, and areas such as health promotion, safeguarding, and more.
 We'll support you as you learn how to collaborate across professional boundaries, use evidence to inform your decisions, and understand critical health and social care issues and ways of dealing with them.